GabrielLim01/SP-FYP-2021/README.md

 Make sure you have nodejs installed.
 Then run npm install in your local directory to import all the node_module dependencies.

 If you still have error it means that one or more modules were not installed.
-Check the logs and run npm install <name of module> to install it.
+Check the logs and run npm install \<name of module> to install it.
+Do this for each module.

+For me I had to install react, react-scripts, react-dom and semantic-ui-css separately.

 If you still have errors, PM either me or Wei Xian.

 * I cannot run the npm run dev command after the first time, help!

 It is possible that you have forgotten to terminate the first npm run dev process, so ports 3000 and 9000 are still being occupied.
-Follow the instructions here: https://medium.com/fredwong-it/how-to-kill-the-process-on-localhost-3000-port-on-window-7e788cd335e8

-* I have this error screen for sass loader, what is it?

-Read this and follow the instructions on the page: https://stackoverflow.com/questions/64625050/error-node-sass-version-5-0-0-is-incompatible-with-4-0-0
-Feature is still in development so there might be more changes.
+Run this command to kill all node processes: ```taskkill /F /IM node.exe```

+* I keep getting ECONNREFUSED errors when I try to run the server, help!

+We have set up a MySQL Database on our side already.
+You have to install MySQL (including the Server and Connector add-ons), and then you should see a new default connection already created for you in the MySQL Workbench (It was MySQL80 for me).

+After this you have to create a new schema called 'financial_literacy' as provided in the db.js file.

+Run this command in MySQL: ```CREATE SCHEMA 'financial_literacy'```

+After that remember to **TURN YOUR SQL SERVER ON** before running npm run dev or related commands.

+If you have done everything correctly, you should get two messages - '**Connection successful!**' and '**Compiled succesfully**' in your log which indicate your app and server are running successfully on ports 3000 and 9000 respectively.